stevendwood/html5-dropzone/README.md

 ```

 ### Styling the dropzone
-Whenever the user drags something that matches over the dropzone, the class <code>drag-matches</code> is added to the target.
+Whenever the user drags something that can be dropped on the dropzone, the class <code>drag-matches</code> is added to the target.
 One (of many) annoying issue(s) when using drag and drop is that if the drop target contains other child elements, [the dragleave event will fire when you go over the child](http://stackoverflow.com/questions/7110353/html5-dragleave-fired-when-hovering-a-child-element), however the <code>drag-matches</code> class is only added or removed when you enter or leave the drop target, much the same as mousenter/works.
 The following CSS classes are added to dropzones :

 1. <code>drag-matches</code> Added when the dropzone can accept a drop.
 2. <code>copy</code> Added when drag matches and the dropEffect is copy.